Leslie Jones Returns To Twitter With A Little Help From

 Jones then tweeted some commentary about the show, including Sophia saying the line, "Sluts heal quicker."

-"Damn...out the mouth of babes," Jones joked before noting why she's always been a Dorothy, but didn't even realize it — mostly because she thought Dorothy's name was Blanche.
+"Damn...out the mouth of babes," Jones joked before noting why she's always been a Dorothy, but didn't even realise it — mostly because she thought Dorothy's name was Blanche.

 But really, who hasn't mixed up the names of the Golden Girls?

-"Damn...out the mouth of babes," Jones joked before noting why she's always been a Dorothy, but didn't even realize it — mostly because she thought Dorothy's name was Blanche.
+"Damn...out the mouth of babes," Jones joked before noting why she's always been a Dorothy, but didn't even realise it — mostly because she thought Dorothy's name was Blanche.

 But really, who hasn't mixed up the names of the Golden Girls?